webplatform/docs/css/media_queries/scan/index.md

 ---
 title: scan
+notes:
+  - 'Add summary, values, syntax, examples, description, compatibility.'
+readiness: 'Not Ready'
+standardization_status: 'W3C Recommendation'
+summary: "The scan media feature describes the scanning process (i.e. how the video card generates the image) of some output devices. \n"
 tags:
   - CSS
   - Media
   - Feature
-readiness: 'Not Ready'
-standardization_status: 'W3C Recommendation'
-notes:
-  - 'Add summary, values, syntax, examples, description, compatibility.'
-summary: "The scan media feature describes the scanning process (i.e. how the video card generates the image) of some output devices. \n"
 uri: 'css/media queries/scan'

 ---
-# scan

-## Summary
+## <span>Summary</span>

 The scan media feature describes the scanning process (i.e. how the video card generates the image) of some output devices.